1. Introduction

 6.1 Single property, owner occupied

-If someone for whom the local authority holds deputyship owns their own home and lives in that home, it is the deputy’s responsibility to make sure it is properly insured, well maintained and safe to occupy.
-Responsibility for these tasks has been delegated to the lead officer in shared services.
+If an adult for whom the local authority holds deputyship owns their own home and lives in that home, it is the deputy’s responsibility to make sure it is properly insured, well maintained and safe to occupy.
+Responsibility for these tasks has been delegated to the lead officer in Shared Services.

-When the deputyship is order is initially received, an officer from shared services should visit the property.
-Sensitivity must be shown to the person subject to deputyship and the visit should be a joint one with someone the person knows and trusts.
-The officer from shared services should take the following steps to ensure the home is safe and habitable:
+When the deputyship is order is initially received, an officer from Shared Services should visit the property.
+Sensitivity must be shown to the adult subject to deputyship, and the visit should be a joint one with someone the adult knows and trusts.
+The officer from Shared Services should take the following steps to ensure the home is safe and habitable:

 • carry out a superficial visual check of the property, such as a reasonable person would periodically carry out in their own property, for signs of disrepair such as broken windows, fixtures or fittings, damp etc;